Paperless Catalog Conserves Resources and Lowers Prices

 Preserving Natural Resources

 Don’t get us wrong: We aren’t opposed to the printed word.
-In fact, we recently renovated one whole room in our house to create a library for all the books we have read and loved.
+In fact, we renovated one whole room in our house to create a library for all the books we have read and loved.
 But printed catalogs don’t provide the same enduring value.

 According to a 2009 article in The Wall Street Journal, by 2007 the amount of paper used for printing catalogs far exceeded the quantity used in publishing books and magazines.
 The article further noted that most catalogs require a glossy look that can’t be achieved with recycled paper.